Vince-F/lemu/userGuide/docs/guide/engine-scripts.md

 ## Editing your script
-To edit your script just click on your script name. s
+To edit your script just click on your script name.
 It will open a view with your script content.
 You can edit in the code editor.

-To save, use the usual "save" burron in the toolbar.
+To save, use the usual "save" button in the toolbar.